Understanding Skills

 When your AI assistant loads the skill, it gains this knowledge before making any tool calls.

-Skills + MCP Bundles
+Skills + MCP servers

 - The skill provides domain expertise — your AI knows the right patterns, avoids common mistakes, and follows optimal workflows